Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Abstract

 \section{Abstract}

 We introduce the novel problem of anticipating a time series of future hand masks from egocentric video.
 A key challenge is to model the stochasticity of future head motions, which globally impact the head-worn camera video analysis.
-To this end, we propose a novel deep generative model -- EgoGAN, which uses a 3D Fully Convolutional Network to learn a spatio-temporal video representation for pixel-wise visual anticipation, generates future head motion using Generative Adversarial Network (GAN), and then predicts the future hand masks based on the video representation and the generated future head motion.
+To this end, we propose a novel deep generative model -- EgoGAN.
+Our model first utilizes a 3D Fully Convolutional Network to learn a spatio-temporal video representation for pixel-wise visual anticipation.
+It then generates future head motion using the Generative Adversarial Network (GAN), and predicts the future hand masks based on both the encoded video representation and the generated future head motion.
 We evaluate our method on both the EPIC-Kitchens and the EGTEA Gaze+ datasets.
 We conduct detailed ablation studies to validate the design choices of our approach.
-Furthermore, we compare our method with previous state-of-the-art methods on future image segmentation and show that our method can more accurately predict future hand masks. \keywords{Egocentric Vision, Hand Segmentation, Visual Anticipation}
+Furthermore, we compare our method with previous state-of-the-art methods on future image segmentation and provide extensive analysis to show that our method can more accurately predict future hand masks.
+Project page: \href{https://vjwq.github.io/EgoGAN/}{https://vjwq.github.io/EgoGAN/} \keywords{Egocentric Vision, Hand Segmentation, Visual Anticipation}